 Over time, these canals were widened and deepened to accommodate larger boats, and became an important means of transportation for both people and goods.

-In the early 20th century, as Bangkok began to modernise and expand, the use of water taxis became even more important.
+In the early 20th century, as Bangkok began to modernize and expand, the use of water taxis became even more important.

 The city’s roads were (and still are) often clogged with traffic, making it difficult to move people and goods quickly and efficiently.
 Water taxis, on the other hand, could navigate the city’s canals and rivers with ease, providing a faster and more reliable means of transportation.